best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/visualisation.md

 ## Spark and Visualisation

-The [ONS Style Guide: Presenting Data](https://style.ons.gov.uk/category/data-visualisation/) is a good authority on data visualisation.
-All ONS charts should follow this guidance and those producing work on behalf of other organisations can also use this guide as an authority too.
+Visualising data with a graph or dashboard can be a useful way to show or discover trends that may not be obvious if just looking at the raw data.
+Visualisation can be useful throughout any coding project when working with data.
+At the start of a project graphs can assist in noticing patterns or outliers that you may not notice if just viewing the raw data.
+They can also help communicate interim and final results of analysis to stakeholders who aren't programmers.
+Visualisations are extensively used in official statistical publications produced by the ONS.

 Spark has an additional challenge when it comes to charts and dashboards: your data will often be large, and if your data will not fit on the driver it will not be able to be visualised using a chart.
 Good practice for data visualisation when using Spark is therefore to aggregate the data, ensuring it is small enough to fit on the driver, use `.toPandas()` if using PySpark or `collect()` if using sparklyr, and then use the regular charting packages, e.g. [Matplotlib](https://matplotlib.org/) or [ggplot2](https://ggplot2.tidyverse.org/).

+Good resources on visualisation include the [ONS Style Guide: Presenting Data](https://style.ons.gov.uk/category/data-visualisation/).
+All ONS charts should follow this guidance and those producing work on behalf of other organisations can also use this guide as an authority too.
+The [GSS Style Guide: Introduction to data visualisation](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/) is another good resource and contains useful links to further assist in presenting data effectively.

 ### An example: aggregating the Animal Rescue data by year